Photo: Bob McLelland

 I was steered to and spoke with one of Charlie’s old teammates and an old assistant coach.
 I contacted Charlie’s sons, Josh and Kaleb, both former Michigan State linebackers like their father, and his wife, who had remarried.
 No luck.

 Charlie’s older brother, Waverly, has passed away, but no one told me about his younger brother Nay (I’ll leave it to Nay to discuss this with Josh and Kaleb at Thanksgiving dinner).
 There’s always one more phone call to make when chasing a story, and my mea culpa is I didn’t find Nay by the time the book went to print.
+However, the story is included in the latest edition of the book.

 Apparently, McLelland never sought credit or praise for his good deeds.
 He did it because it was the right thing to do.
 Otherwise his story would be newsroom lore at the Roanoke Times and in the Roanoke sports community.